 All behavior is communication, especially disruptive behavior, but when you are working with very young children, that communication can be hard to understand.
 As a preschool teacher, you have to manage the behavior at the moment while deciding what that child is trying to tell you.
 Here are my tips for handling disruptive behavior in a preschool class.
 As you will see in this list, most of the advice is about you and your actions, not the child’s, because a child is an autonomous being, and no amount of fantastic teaching can magically change an out of control preschool class, change or prevent disruptive behavior 100%, but we can react to it appropriately, with love and kindness.

 Before you can address specific disruptive behaviors, look at your environment.
 Have you set it up to be peaceful?
 Use these tips from this post I wrote about a peaceful classroom to create a supportive classroom environment for your students.
-When children know what to expect, it’s much easier to be calm and engaged, they aren’t looking to control everything and everyone if they feel like they are in control.
+When children know what to expect, it’s much easier to be calm and engaged; they aren’t looking to control everything and everyone if they feel like they are in control.
 Using a class schedule like these visual schedules can help.
+If group time is your sore spot, check out this post about how to handle a disruptive child at circle time.

 Remember that connection is key, you need to spend the time connecting with your students to build trust and a relationship with natural authority before you can expect to be able to get the best behavior out of the students with tactics other than fear.
 Anyone could make a preschool class behave with fear, but the consequences of that tactic are just not worth it.
 Have you ever noticed how children will act up for substitutes or after a few weeks of school the quiet, well-behaved child turns a corner and starts acting up?
 Those children need a stronger connection.
 Our first reaction after we manage the misbehavior should be to play with that child even more to build that connection.